xplenty/xplenty-api-doc-v2/sections/create-schedule.md

 ## Create Schedule

 ### Description
 This call creates a new schedule.
-Schedule is a
+A schedule executes packages periodically starting at a specified date and time.
+The packages will be executed as scheduled, using an existing cluster that fits the scheduled cluster size or if one doesn't exist, a cluster will be provisioned automatically with the number of specified nodes.

 A successful call returns the following details for the the schedule:
 <!-- #TODO -->